 St Lawrence Rowhedge

 Journey through Russian and post-Soviet musical landscapes, kicking off with a free shot of vodka and a toast to Dmitri Shostakovich on his 119th birthday.
-Alissa Firsova, Daniel Rowland, and David Cohen perform music by Shostakovich, Rachmaninov, and Firsova.
+Alissa Firsova, Daniel Rowland, and Yoanna Prodanova perform music by Shostakovich, Rachmaninov, and Firsova.

 St Osyth Priory Chapel